deepgram/brain-upload-example/README.md

     brainupload -u my.userid -t my.token -s https://mycustom-brain.deepgram.com -f /some/directory/*

-Get the token and userid from the 'api' link in on your brain instance!
+Get the token and userid from the 'api' link on your brain instance!
 Files will appear in the 'My Files' page of brain instance you uploaded to.